whzhangg/autoSymTB/README.md

 - `ElectronicModel.band_effectivemass(k, ibnd) -> dict`
 - `ElectronicModel.transport(grid_size, temps, mus, ncarriers, tau) -> TransportResult`

+## Performance

+### profiling

+Profiling is performed to understand the execution bottleneck for the calculation of transport properties.
+Secular solver which compute the solution to the eigen equation is found to be the bottleneck.

+A further decomposition of `solver_secular` shows that the function that take most of the time is `fractional_matrix_power` used to find $S^{-1/2}$ (95% of the computation time).

+The `solver_secular` implementation is replaced by `eig` implemented in the `scipy.linalg` package which natively implements the generalized solution for the eigen equation.

+As a result of profiling, `TightbindingModel` is re-written as `TightbindingModelOptimized` which a good speed improvement over the original implementation.

+### multiprocessing

+It is found that implementation of multiprocess (using concurrent) does not speed up implementation of the mathematic process in `solve_secular`.
+It seems that the implementation of numpy and scipy already utilize all the parallel capability of multi-core (vie multi-threading, as discussed [here](https://stackoverflow.com/questions/6941459/is-it-possible-to-know-which-scipy-numpy-functions-run-on-multiple-cores)) so that any additional parallalization will not speed up the process.
+Therefore, in the implementation of transport property calculation, multiprocessing is not included.

 ## Appendix

 ### installation of libmsym (not needed)